goudreinette/blog/_src/posts/2017-04-29-stimulating-creativity.md

 ## Conclusion
 Your creativity is your most important asset as a knowledge worker, which makes it a good investment of your time and effort.
-As you can see, there are many practical ways to improve it.
+As you can see, there are many practical ways to improve on it.
 I hope you got something out of this article.
 Send me an email if you have a great method I missed.
 I'll be happy to include it.